vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

 ### Python Libraries

-Install requried Python libraries by running the following commands on the host virtual machine:
+Install required Python libraries by running the following commands on the host virtual machine:

   ```python
   pip install requests